writethedocs/www/docs/organizer-guide/meetups/starting.rst

 Who and Where to ask?
 ~~~~~~~~~~~~~~~~~~~~~

-Start to ask companies you're close to: it could be your company, your friends companies, etc.
+Start to ask companies you're close to: it could be your company, your friends' companies, etc.

 If it's not working, contact other tech companies in your town.
 Job boards, Tech conferences websites, and other tech meetups are also a good way to start.